micahjsmith/you-need-a-doorbell/README.md

 By the way, make sure to actually invite people to your party and tell them how to use your *you-need-a-doorbell* system.
 Example text:
-> In [your horrible apartment], its a bit tricky to let people in as there is no doorbell
+> In [your horrible apartment], it is a bit tricky to let people in, as there is no doorbell
 > and someone has to walk to the door.
 As such, I'm using "you-need-a-doorbell", a
 > sophisticated digital doorbell system.
 Arrive to [your address].
 Then, send a message to
 > [your party's number] and include your name as the only text.
 An announcement will be made
 > inside the party and someone will come open the door for you.
-Warning- you can only
+Warning: you can only
 > announce your arrival once, so don't text until you're actually at the door.

 ## Configuration